juji-io/dtlvnative/README.md

    on free public CI/CD platforms.
 These are under directory `*-shared`.

 3. Cross compiled shared libraries.
 These are built using zig build tool.
 These are under directory matching zig target names.
+Right now, only windows shared library is built this way.

 ## License